PathwayAnalysisPlatform/PathwayMatcher_Dev/README.md

-PathwaySeeker
+PathwayMatcher
 ======

 ## Overview

-PathwaySeeker is a software tool writen in Java to search for pathways related to a list of proteins in Reactome.
+PathwayMatcher is a software tool writen in Java to search for pathways related to a list of proteins in Reactome.
 Current version is 1.0.

 ## Introduction